SylviaRemington/fetching-data-in-react-lab/README.md

 **Component hierarchy diagram**
 ![ComponentHeirarchyDiagram](./public/images/ComponentHeirarchyDiagram.png)

-**Above is a component hierarchy diagram to help you understand the structure of the application you will be building.**
+**Above is a component hierarchy diagram to help understand the structure of the application.**

 **During this exercise, you will practice making an API call and dynamically updating the DOM in React.**